 My latest cheap$kate homemade recipe is a long time coming.
-I cook with Pinto Beans more than any other legume, everything from chile flavored Texas-style Beans to creamy Refried Beans.
+I cook with Pinto Beans more than any other legume, everything from chile-flavored Texas-style Beans to creamy Refried Beans.
 I enjoy making Mexican entrees often and Mexican-style Pinto Beans show up every time.

-And I'm not to proud to use Pinto Beans from the can - they are cheap enough, taste fine, and are so convenient - the same way I always keep a couple cans of tomato sauce for pasta at the ready.
+And I'm not too proud to use Pinto Beans from the can - they are cheap enough, taste fine, and are so convenient - the same way I always keep a couple cans of tomato sauce for pasta at the ready.

 Dried pinto beans are tan, with leopard-like spots, which fade to deep brown when cooked for hours.

 My mother comes from a small fishing village on the Gulf Coast of Texas, and we lived there with her parents, Big Daddy and Big Mama, for a year or so.
 Big Mama always had a pot of beans going.
-These legumes showed up for breakfast as Scrambled Eggs with Refried Beans; for lunch it could be fresh made flour torilllas that we made into Ground Beef Tacos with Beans and Rice; and for dinner Mexican Rice with Shrimp served with Pinto Beans.
+These legumes showed up for breakfast as Scrambled Eggs with Refried Beans; for lunch, it could be freshly made flour torilllas that we made into Ground Beef Tacos with Beans and Rice; and for dinner Mexican Rice with Shrimp served with Pinto Beans.